Tsourdox/useful-state-hooks/README.md

 ### UseListState

-Was created to ease the headakes of mutations when working with arrays.
-Instead of returning a set function as the second tuple value, it returns an object with multiple set functions which can be used to updates the state without mutating it.
+Was created to ease the headaches of mutations when working with arrays.
+Instead of returning a set function as the second tuple value, it returns an object with multiple set functions which can be used to update the state without mutating it.

 Use hook like this: